Temps and termites are on the rise. Schedule your free inspection today.

 800-937-8398 Call us for a free quote Contact us

-With increased travel, vacation rentals, and hotels operating at high occupancy rates, bed bugs are always a concern.
+With increased travel, vacation rentals, and hotels operating at high occupancy rates, bed bugs can be a concern.
 An estimated one in five people has dealt with a bed bug infestation or knows someone who has encountered the dreaded pest.
 This bed bug guide will give you all the information you need to know about bed bugs, from identification and treatment to inspections and travel tips.

 The key to identifying these blood-sucking pests is knowing what they look like and understanding their behaviors.
 If you think you have seen any of the signs of bed bugs around your home or business, contact your local Western Exterminator office today to discuss bed bug detection and removal options.